 - The merchant

 This party can be seen as the source of the whole process.
 Simply put, the role of the merchant is to create a product and/or a service (to which a brand may be assigned) with the intention to sell or at least promote it.
-There are several types of merchants, from modest individual entrepreneurs to bigger and well-established companies.
+There are several types of merchants, from modest individual entrepreneurs to more extensive and well-established companies.

 - The affiliate

 Second important actor and one of the key ingredients of successful affiliate marketing.
-Affiliates are also known as publishers since their main role is indeed to publish various materials about the merchant’s goods and thus to contribute to their commercialization.
+Affiliates are also known as publishers since their primary role is indeed to publish various materials about the merchant’s goods and thus contribute to their commercialization.
 Their publishing methods typically include promotion through a blog post, social media, and/or email marketing.

 - The customer